Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 How Much Raspberry Tea You Can Drink When Pregnant?

 You can initially start with a cup of raspberry leaf tea in the 32nd week of pregnancy and gradually increase the number of cups to 3 a day until the time you go into labour.
-But you must check with your doctor first with regards to consumption of raspberry leaf tea during pregnancy.
-Raspberry leaf tea or any other beverage or food item, which you don’t consume generally, should be consumed after consulting the healthcare professionals.
+But you must check with your doctor first about the consumption of raspberry leaf tea during pregnancy.
+Raspberry leaf tea or any other beverage or food item that you don’t consume often should be consumed after consulting your doctor.

 Possible Side Effects of Consuming Raspberry Herbal Tea

-Just as Raspberry herbal tea is rich in antioxidants, nutrients and vitamins, on the hind side, it has its share of downsides too.
+Just as raspberry herbal tea is rich in antioxidants, nutrients, and vitamins, on the hind side, it also has its share of downsides.
 Listed below are the side effects of Raspberry leaf tea in pregnancy.

 - Drinking raspberry leaf tea in the early stages of pregnancy can lead to a miscarriage or could cause preterm labour.